Cirulla

 Prof. Fiorenzo Toso, author of the Piccolo dizionario etimologico ligure (published in 2015 by editrice Zona in Lavagna, Genoa) hypothesises that the name of the game comes from the Latin American Spanish word chirola, which denotes a coin of little value.
 There are several Genoese communities in Southern America, especially in Argentina, so it seems likely that the word could have been brought back by returning migrants.
 There is further support for this idea in María Delia Gatica de Montiveros's Diccionario de regionalismos de la provincia de San Luis (Fondo Editorial Sanluiseño, 1995, San Luis, Argentina), which defines chirolear as "Jugar por poco dinero", to play for little money.

 One further interesting fact is that the two bonuses for cards held in the hand are exactly the same as those in the ancient italian game of Bazzica.
 When people nowadays say bazzica in Italy they usually mean Bezique rather than the older game called Bazzica and which has almost died out.
-You can find a description of the original Bazzica on this Sicilian website as well as in this dictionary from 1704.
+You can find a description of the original Bazzica on this Sicilian website (archive copy) as well as in this dictionary from 1704.
 It is also notably mentioned in one of Carlo Goldoni's comedies.
 In Bazzica, the name of the bonus you get for holding three cards which sum to less than 10 is bazzica, just like the name of the game.
 Tellingly, the Ligurian name for this bonus in Cirulla is barsega, which is perfectly consistent with how one would expect bazzica to change according to Ligurian phonotactics.

 This page is maintained by John McLeod, john@pagat.com © John McLeod, 2022.
 Last updated: 8th March 2022